DouKing/STMScriptMessageHandler/README.md

 ## License

-STMScriptMessageHandler is available under the MIT license.
-See the LICENSE file for more info.
+STMScriptMessageHandler is available under the MIT license and 996ICU license.
+See file `LICENSE.MIT` and `LICENSE.NPL` for more info.